mozilla/pulse/README.md

     npm install
     ```

-1. Run the following comment to build the extension and install it to Firefox.
-While running, it will watch for changes and update the browser to the latest version of the add-on.
+1. Run the following command to build the extension and install it to Firefox.
+While running, it will watch for changes and update the browser to the latest version of the add-on:

+    ```sh
+    npm run watch
+    ```

 1. Use the [Browser Console](https://developer.mozilla.org/docs/Tools/Browser_Console) to debug.
 Filter the log with `pulse.` to filter out messages not logged by Pulse.